Moving and Intimate: Age of Ava by Melanie Moreland

 •••

 Age of Ava tells the story of Ava Callaghan, eldest child of Aiden and Cami (see Aiden) and older sister to Ronan (see Finding Ronan’s Heart) and Liam (see Loved by Liam), and Hunter, the grandson of the grumpy old man who refused to sell his land to BAM.
-Hunter returns to his grandparent’s home after almost thirty years, to put the place in order after is grandfather’s passing.
+Hunter returns to his grandparent’s home after almost thirty years to put the place in order after his grandfather’s passing.

 Insta-Spark Romance